Altstadt (Zurich): Bürkliplatz

-Bürkliplatz is a square and stop of the Zürich tram system (lines 2, 4, 8, 9, 11 and buses 161, 165), situated at the southern end of the Bahnhofstrasse, and west of the Bellevue square, with which it is connected by the Quaibrücke.
+Bürkliplatz is a square and stop of the Zurich tram system (lines 2, 4, 8, 9, 11 and buses 161, 165), situated at the southern end of the Bahnhofstrasse, and west of the Bellevue square, with which it is connected by the Quaibrücke.
 The lakeshore quay connecting the square with Lake Zurich is named General-Guisan-Quai, after Henri Guisan.
 From the Bürkliplatz landing gate, Zürichsee-Schifffahrtsgesellschaft boat services leave for Thalwil, Rapperswil, Schmerikon, Erlenbach and down the Limmat to Zürich Landesmuseum.
 Bürkliplatz is named for Arnold Bürkli (1833–1894), the engineer responsible for the construction of the city's quays.

 Schanzengraben

 On its remains at «zur Katz» ramparts, the Old Botanical Garden is located.